 Risks of All NSAIDs

 When it comes to alleviating pain in both people and dogs, doctors often recommend the use of NSAIDs.
-Unfortunately, all non-steroidal anti-inflammatory drugs come with a laundry list of potential adverse reactions.
-For instance, Carprofen is another NSAID that many vets prescribe to treat arthritic pain in dogs.
-Yet, Carprofen may have even more severe adverse reactions than Previcox.
+Unfortunately, all nonsteroidal anti-inflammatory drugs come with a laundry list of potential adverse reactions.
+For instance, carprofen is another NSAID that many vets prescribe to treat arthritic pain in dogs.
+Yet, carprofen may have even more severe adverse reactions than Previcox.
 All NSAIDs are also commonly associated with irreversible damage such as internal bleeding and chronic stomach ulcers.
+NSAIDs also need to be used cautiously in patients with pre-existing liver and kidney conditions.
 Again, it is incredibly important for dog owners to be implicitly aware of all risks prior to giving their furry companion a new, potentially harmful medication.

 An essential part of being a responsible dog owner is recognizing when certain health conditions can be avoided.
 Of course, we aren't able to completely stop the hands of time and prevent the natural aging process from occurring.
 We can, however, do everything in our power to provide substantial amounts of joint support and help to effectively slow down joint degeneration.

 Diet, diet, diet!
 We cannot stress the importance of diet enough.
 It can truly make a world of difference for your dog.
 We recommend consulting with your holistic veterinarian regarding any dietary changes that can support your aging dog's joint health.
-Many experts recommend a species-appropriate, raw food diet which ensures your dog is receiving all of the nutrients they need for optimal health.
+Many holistic experts recommend a species-appropriate, raw food diet which ensures your dog is receiving all of the nutrients they need for optimal health.
+There are also therapeutic diets that are enriched with glucosamine and chondroitin sulfate and omega-3 fatty acids (fish oils).

 Next, ensuring your dog is receiving appropriate amounts of exercise is paramount for preventing joint degeneration.
 If your dog tends to be a bit of a couch potato, they may be losing muscle function without you realizing it.
 Of course, we certainly aren't recommending that you begin training your senior dog for the next marathon.
 Daily walks are typically plenty to help maintain joint function.